andresu13/iot-identitytranslation-lab/README.md

-# Step-by-step manual setup of the IoT Edge Identity Translation Lite sample
+# Automated of the IoT Edge Identity Translation Lite sample

 ## Architecture